 And set of Indifference Curves is called an Indifference Map.

 Each indifference curve in the map shows the market baskets among which the person is indifferent.

-Now the Indifference maps give more information about shapes of indifference curves
+Now the Indifference maps give more information about shapes of indifference curves.

-Why?
-What if we assume they can cross?
+But what if we assume they can cross?

-Next topic is Marginal Rate of Substitution=MRS
+Next topic is the Marginal Rate of Substitution=MRS